trowski/fiber-rfc/rfc.md

 \var_dump($result);
 ```

 Since fibers can be paused during calls within the PHP VM, fibers can also be used to create asynchronous iterators.
 The example below again uses AMPHP v3, creating a `Pipeline`, an iterator-like object that implements `Traversable`, allowing it to be used with `foreach` and `yield from` to iterate over an asynchronous set of values. `PipelineSource` is used to emit values as they are generated.
 The `foreach` loop will suspend while waiting for another value from the pipeline.
+The  `Delayed` object is a promise-like object that resolves itself with the second argument after the number of milliseconds given as the first argument.

 ``` php
 use Amp\Delayed;